Online Learning General Information & Technological Requirements

-KSU uses Desire 2 Learn (D2L) as its primary online learning management system to offer courses via distance learning.
+KSU uses Desire 2 Learn (D2L) as its primary distance learning management system to offer courses via online learning.
 Students in online courses communicate with their instructor and classmates electronically via their course management site, which can be accessed through KSU’s D2L Portal.
 Instructors may post announcements, lectures, assignments, and examinations to the site.

 Types of Online Courses